danlawinc/smartconnectsdk-ios-sample-app/README.md

 Datalogger logs every event occured in realtime and sends it via UDP channel when datalogger is connected to mobile app.
 App cannot register or unregister for UDP events.<br />
-Bydefault mobile app acts as pass thru to send UDP events to Danlaw Server.
-But datalogger with BLEAP configuration, UDP Events are delivered to mobile app.
+By default mobile app acts as pass thru to send UDP events to Danlaw Server.
+But for datalogger with BLEAP configuration, UDP Events are delivered to the mobile app.

 - Data that can be received using UDP channel:<br />
- 1. Event PIDs (id: 256 and over) (Refer Page.57 of Danlaw SmartConnect Installation guide)<br />
+ 1. Event PIDs (Refer Page.57 of Danlaw SmartConnect Installation guide)<br />
- Note: Event PIDs have to be preconfigured in datalogger to receive udp events.
+ **Note:** Event PIDs have to be preconfigured in datalogger to receive udp events.

-- No registration is required to receive UDP events.
-Implement `DLBleapInterface` and `DLBleapUDPDataDelegate` to receive UDP events sent by Device:
+- Implement `DLBleapInterface` and `DLBleapUDPDataDelegate` to receive UDP events sent by Device:
 <br />

 1. Get instance of Bleap Interface